AdaChornelia/Phylogeny/README.md

 # Phylogeny
+## RE-EDIT A WHOLE OF THIS MESS

 progress for phd data analysis start using MrBayes in 14092020
 problem: converting fasta to nexus file
 solution: use mesquite